 To protect your idea so someone else doesn’t steal it, you need to secure the right types of intellectual property (i.e., patents, trademarks, copyrights, and trade secrets).
 Otherwise, you may lose ownership of your idea.[cmtoc_table_of_contents]

 Intellectual property rights

-The four types of intellectual property include:
+The intellectual property rights include:

-- Trade Secrets
+- Trade Secrets,

 - Copyrights, and